 Notifications of Requests logged on SITA’s ITSM must be forwarded to the Service Provider’s ITSM system.

-Upon receipt of the Service Request, the Service Provider shall, within 10 (ten) Business Days, either: decline the Service Request (apart from Requests to Install New Cloud Access Services; Install Backup Power; On-premises Movement of BB Service; and Decommission BB Services); or accept the Request (and provide a Service Proposal where required) – see third column in table above.
+Upon receipt of the Service Request, the Service Provider shall, within 10 (ten) Business Days, either: decline the Service Request; or accept the Request (and provide a Service Proposal where required) – see third column in table above.

 The Service Proposal must describe the delivery and management of the requested BB Service in accordance with this BB SOW, including all required dependencies, commercial details, Time to Implement, term/length of provision of the BB Services, and other information relevant to render the BB Services in full.
 The price quoted for the execution of a Service Request must include all relevant charges per Annexure I (Pricing) and SITA will not be liable for any additional costs (foreseen or unforeseen) whatsoever.